-TIMSS 2015, the sixth installment of the IEA’s TIMSS, revealed that grade 4 and grade 8 students’ mathematics and science achievement had improved, not only over the short term but also over the twenty years since the study began.
-The majority of countries participating in both TIMSS 1995 and in TIMSS 2015 had increased students’ achievement.
+TIMSS 2015, the sixth installment of the IEA’s TIMSS, revealed that fourth and eighth students’ mathematics and science achievement had improved, not only over the short term but also over the twenty years since the study began.
+The majority of countries participating in both TIMSS 1995 and TIMSS 2015 had increased students’ achievement.

 The 2015 study marked the first time since previous TIMSS Advanced cycles (conducted in 1995 and 2008) that TIMSS together with TIMSS Advanced provided countries with a complete profile of mathematics and science learning from elementary through to the end of secondary school.

-The TIMSS & PIRLS International Study Center at the Lynch School of Education, Boston College, United States, served as the international study center for TIMSS 2015 and TIMSS Advanced 2015, working in close cooperation with the IEA, and the national centers of participating countries.
+The TIMSS & PIRLS International Study Center at Boston College served as the international study center for TIMSS 2015 and TIMSS Advanced 2015, working in close cooperation with the IEA, and the national centers of participating countries.

 For more information, including in-depth reports and analyses, please visit the TIMSS 2015 website.